-Next up is the IC socket.
-You can't bend the leads of the socket like you can with the other components, so it won't stay in on its own until it is soldered.

-Again, it's much easier to do this with gravity holding it in place for you, so you'll want install the socket before you do any of the taller components.
+You can't bend the leads of a socket like you can with the other components, so it won't stay in on its own until it is soldered.
+Again, it's much easier to do this upside down with gravity holding it in place for you, so you'll want do this before you do any of the taller components.